 - Family counseling—to help family members understand challenges and how to best provide support

-- Aim for a healthy diet and regular physical activity.
+- Aiming for a healthy diet and regular physical activity

-- Identify stressors and try to avoid them.
+- Identifying stressors and trying to avoid them

-- Keep your home environment calm and relaxed.
+- Keeping your home environment calm and relaxed

-- Avoid alcohol and illegal drug use.
-Talk to your doctor if you are currently using drugs or drinking alcohol regularly and have trouble controlling your habits.
+- Avoiding alcohol and illegal drug use.
+Talk to your doctor if you are currently using drugs or drinking alcohol regularly and have trouble controlling your habits

 There are no current guidelines to prevent schizoaffective disorder because the cause is not known.